hianjana/Diasater_Response_Pipeline_Project_Udacity/README.md

 5) Remove duplicates.
 6) Load into a SQL database and save it in the "data" folder.

-**ML Pipleline**
+**ML Pipeline**
-1) Load the data from the SQL database presnet in the "data" folder.
+1) Load the data from the SQL database present in the "data" folder.
 2) Perform data visualization to see the number of responses received per category.
 3) Split the dataset into train and test.
 4) Apply feature extraction techniques: CountVectorizer, TfidfTransformer.